 Edna Lewis was called the Grande Dame of Southern Cooking so many times, the words are literally etched into her gravestone.
 No one disputes that honor, but it did make us think: Miss Lewis grew up with such a particular version of Southern cuisine in central Virginia; we wanted to know more about that region.
 Francis Lam called on the culinary historian Jessica B. Harris to tell us more about it.

-"Never forget that African-Americans who were in service cooked.
-They cooked not only African-American meals, but they cooked they cooked things that were eaten by the families to whom they were in service.
+Jessica Harris: I think there a variety of things to remember.
+I don't necessarily know what Ms. Edna's parents might have done, certainly her mother.
+But never forget that African-Americans who were in service cooked, and they cooked not only African-American meals but they cooked things that were eaten by the families to whom they were in service.
 Therefore, they had a much wider culinary repertoire than people might otherwise think.
-Because these were things which were cooked, maybe, for the people for whom they were working, but then equally would cook at home again for themselves and for their families."
+Because these were things which were cooked, maybe, for the people for whom they were working but then equally cooked at home again for themselves and for their families.

 Each week, The Splendid Table brings you stories that expand your world view, inspire you to try something new, and show how food brings us together.
 We rely on you to do this.
 You have the power to keep us cooking, sharing these stories, and helping you in the kitchen.

 Donate today for as little as $5.00 a month.
 Your gift only takes a few minutes and has a lasting impact on The Splendid Table.

 Francis Lam is the host of The Splendid Table.
 He is the former Eat columnist for The New York Times Magazine and is Editor-at-Large at Clarkson Potter.
 He graduated first in his class at the Culinary Institute of America and has written for numerous publications.
 Lam lives with his family in New York City.